jackiboi307/Python-Donut/README.md

 It's pretty ugly and can definitly be improved, but not a lot.
 Python is limited!

-To achieve this i had to rename variables, put aliases for functions, bad optimisation, ugly as hell whitespace, long comments, `ìf 0:1;` and more.
+To achieve this i had to rename variables, put aliases for functions, bad optimisation, ugly as hell whitespace, long comments, `if 0:1;` and more.